fscorrupt/Posterizarr/README.md

 ### Sync Modes
 > [!IMPORTANT]
-> The script calculates the hash of the artwork from both servers to determine if they differ, and only if they do it gets synced.
+> The script requires that library names in Plex and Emby/Jellyfin match exactly for the sync to work.
+It calculates the hash of the artwork from both servers to determine if there are differences, and only syncs the artwork if the hashes do not match.
 #### Jellyfin
 Run the script with the `-SyncJelly` flag.
 In this mode, the script will sync every artwork you have in plex to jellyfin.